Chairperson(s) : Sungha Park (Yonsei University, Republic of Korea), Seung-Hwan Lee (The Catholic University of Korea, Republic of Korea)

 Takehiko Yokomizo Juntendo University, Japan 08:30~08:50 -

-Mechanistic insights into the cardioprotective effects of empagliflozin in myocardial infarction: Metabolic analysis of the emmy trial
+Mechanistic insights into the cardioprotective effects of empagliflozin in myocardial infarction: metabolomic analysis of the emmy trial

 Mahmoud Abdellatif University of Graz, Austria 08:50~09:10 -